 MyFAU gives students access to FAU resources, including campus maps, Web courses, FAU Email, the library, news, sports schedules, class schedules, emergency information, and more.

 FAU Guardian: because the first thing on my list is always my child’s safety.
 With FAU Guardian, students can report a problem silently via text.
 It sort of empowers students to prevent assaults before they get out of hand.
-View crime around the FAU Campus, trigger Mobile Blue Light to send your location and call FAU PD, a toolbox that contains a flashlight, a safety timer and ability to send your location.
+View crime around the FAU Campus, trigger Mobile Blue Light to send your location, and call FAU PD, a toolbox that contains a flashlight, a safety timer and the ability to send your location.
 The app also allows students to enter their own medical information and emergency contacts, in case of an emergency.